watertap-org/watertap/docs/how_to_guides/how_to_scale_chemical_reactions.rst

 Rate reactions only exist in the **GenericReactionParameterBlock** and so these scaling arguments apply to **rxn_params** for these types of reactions.
 These are much simpler to scale than both the **Inherent** and **Equilibrium** reactions, but are just as important to apply scaling for.
-Below is a demonstration off applying scaling.
+Below is a demonstration of applying scaling.

 Rate Reaction Scaling Demonstration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^